-After I disembarked after my first contract and had some money to invest so I started recording a lot of music.
+After disembarking from my first contract, I had some money to invest in myself, so I started recording a lot of music.
 I traveled to many places looking for the right musicians to feature my songs.
 I was still searching to find my signature sound.

-It was in Bogotá when I met Totó to ask her if she would honor me with re-recording her classic Hit Song Curura, a song, covered amongst the highest tiers of artists like Timbaland, Michel Cleist, J Balvin, Major Lazer, and many more.
+It was in Bogotá, where I met Totó to ask her if she would honor me with re-recording her classic Hit Song Curura, a song, covered amongst the highest tiers of artists like Timbaland, Michel Cleist, J Balvin, Major Lazer, and many more.

 But I didn´t want this to be just another remix of the sample.
 We recorded everything from scratch.
 We went to record in Audiovision Estudios.
 Mauricio Cano, who inspired me to become an engineer was still working there.
 He recorded our session, it was pure magic.